switch-model/switch/docs/Graphs.md

   - `tools.transform.timestamp(df)`: which adds columns such as the hour, the timestamp in datetime format in the correct timezone, etc.

+  - `tools.transform.load_zone(df)`: Adds a column called 'region' to the dataframe which normally corresponds to the load zone state.

 - `tools.get_colors()` returns a mapping of `gen_type` to its color.
 This is useful for graphing and can normally be passed straight to `color=` in standard plotting libraries.
 The color mapping is based on `inputs/graph_tech_colors.csv`.